 We have hand-selected a number of hotels, villas and stylish properties for their amenities and on-site facilities.
 Whether you want an award-winning spa, breath-taking views from your window, or activities such as a wine-tasting weekend and cooking schools, our featured accommodation will certainly inspire you.

 A bad meal in Italy is near impossible.
 Even in the busiest tourist zones, authentic restaurants are everywhere - you just have to know where to look.
 Each region boasts a unique take to what we know to be ‘Italian cuisine’ and guests often find these regional distinctions charming and enlightening on their travels.

 For the best of Tuscan food, dine at Sala dei Grappoli on the Castello Banfi estate – or Osteria del Grigio where traditional cooking methods live on through its inspired menu.
-Another Tuscan favorite is Chianti’s Poggio Rosso, a restaurant led by executive chef Fabrizio Borraccino, where dishes are created to have perfect flavor balance.
+Another Tuscan favourite is Chianti’s Poggio Rosso, a restaurant led by executive chef Fabrizio Borraccino, where dishes are created to have perfect flavour balance.

 In Sicily don’t miss Locanda Nerello, with a kitchen that is dedicated to the Slow Food Movement.

-Wine Paths helps travelers make deeper connections on their journey through gastronomy, wine and cultural activities.
+Wine Paths helps travellers make deeper connections on their journey through gastronomy, wine and cultural activities.
 To find out more about tailor-made luxury holidays to Italy, contact our local experts Filippo, and Christian.